crabzilla/crabzilla/README.md

 Its still in very early development stage.
 APIs can change.
 So far Crabzilla has only an Aggregate example.
 Inspired by [Eventstorming](http://eventstorming.com), the goal is to develop examples and implementations for an ExternalSystem, a Listener and a ProcessManager / Saga.
+Do not use release 0.0.5, master branch is very diferent from that.
+A 1.0.0-SNAPSHOT is under way.

 ## Modules